SaraMuhamad/twitter_sentiment_analysis_Kafka_Spark/README.md

 I used tweepy Python library for accessing the Twitter API.

-I use TextBlob Python library for sentiment analysis.
+I useي TextBlob Python library for sentiment analysis.

 I worked with Spark Structured Streaming